05 Mar How VSI Insurance Can Protect You from Charge-offs

-In today’s self-service society, many drivers may forego the insurance agent and simply quote a price for insurance online.
-Unfortunately for lenders, this trend toward DIY insurance arrangements can mean that borrowers are more likely to become uninsured or underinsured at some point during the repayment process, putting themselves and the lienholder at risk.
+In today’s self-service society, many drivers may forego the insurance agent and simply buy auto insurance online.
+Unfortunately for lenders, this trend toward DIY insurance arrangements can mean that borrowers are more likely to become uninsured at some point during the repayment process, putting themselves and the lienholder at risk.

 What Is VSI Insurance?

-VSI insurance is a type of policy that is designed to cover a vendor’s total portfolio of vehicle loans, fully protecting against the risk of loss if a borrower fails to maintain appropriate insurance coverage at any time.
-This policy can include a range of different coverage provisions, from covering collateral physical damage to the automobile to conversion, repossession, or confiscation that could prevent the lender from physically recovering the vehicle.
+VSI insurance is a type of policy that is designed to cover a lender’s total portfolio of vehicle loans, fully protecting against the risk of loss if a borrower fails to maintain appropriate insurance coverage at any time.
+This policy can include a range of different coverage provisions, from covering collateral physical damage to the automobile, skip coverage, post-repossession damage, and conversion and confiscation coverage, when the lender is prevented from physically recovering the vehicle.
 And best of all, it eliminates the need to track individual insurance coverage, freeing up significant time and money.

 A few of the most common coverage types available under a Lee & Mason VSI policy include:

 - Collateral physical damage, which can include uninsured physical damage to the automobile or uninsured losses related to theft.

 - Skip Coverage protects the lender when the borrower has disappeared, taking the auto collateral to an unknown location.

 - Security-interest non-filing, which provides coverage when a lender is unable to repossess a vehicle because of a title or lien registration defect.

 - Conversion or confiscation, which can prevent a lender from repossessing because the vehicle has been seized by the government or unlawfully sold to a faultless third-party.